Anthony McKnight

-Anthony McKnight (1954 – October 17, 2019) was an American serial killer, rapist, kidnapper, and sex offender.
-Between September 1985 and January 1986, he attacked ten women in Oakland, California, killing five of them.
+Anthony McKnight (1954 – October 17, 2019) was an American serial killer, rapist, kidnapper, and sex offender who killed five women and assaulted five others in Oakland, California, over a period of five months in late 1985 and early 1986.
 In 2008, he was found guilty of these murders and sentenced to death, but died awaiting execution in 2019.

 Early life

 Little is known about McKnight's early life.
 He was born in 1954, and enlisted in the United States Army in 1982.
 He also enlisted in the Navy and later served at Naval Air Station Alameda, located in the San Francisco Bay Area near the cities of Alameda and Oakland.
 Also in 1982, McKnight was arrested by Oakland police while attempting to rape a girl who refused to have sex with him.
 He was not convicted and got off with a fine, but his information was entered in a sex offender database and his fingerprints entered in the U.S. criminal database.

 In 1983 he got married, and had a child.
-McKnight was known as a lively and friendly man, thanks to which he was popular in the area, with his many friends describing him very positively, unaware that he was a sex offender.
+McKnight was known as a lively and friendly man, making him popular in the area, with his many friends describing him very positively, unaware that he was a sex offender.

 Crimes and convictions

-McKnight's first attack was in October when he stabbed a girl in the neck and chest, then raping her and leaving her unconscious on the outskirts of one of the western districts of Oakland, where she was found and taken to a hospital.
+McKnight's first attack was in October when he stabbed a girl in the neck and chest, then raped her and left her unconscious on the outskirts of one of the western districts of Oakland, where she was found and taken to a hospital.
 A few days later, he raped and beat up another girl at one of the city's construction sites.
-Seizing the moment, the victim managed to escape McKnight and hid in a drainage ditch, after which she notified the police.
+The victim managed to escape McKnight and hide in a drainage ditch.
+She then notified the police.

 By December 1985, McKnight had carried out two more similar attacks, in one case inflicting 10 stab wounds on the victim, and stabbing the other in the face, but both survived and subsequently gave law enforcement officers a description of the offender, saying that he was a black man, early 30s and with a beard and mustache.
 One of them also gave a description of his vehicle and part of the license plate.
-In January 1986, McKnight carried out another attack, during which he raped the victim and attempted to strangle her, dumping her in Oakland's industrial area.
+In January 1986, McKnight carried out another attack, during which he raped the victim, attempted to strangle her, and then dumped her in Oakland's industrial area.
 She survived the ordeal.

-In late 1985, the Oakland Police Department (OPD) became aware of the serial rapist targeting young black women in city's suburbs and outskirt areas.
-Over time, the unknown rapist became the main suspect in the murder of at least seven women and girls in Oakland and its suburbs, as the exact same modus operandi and pattern were used.
-Now that the OPD had a vehicle description, they started examining men in the area who matched the physical and vehicle descriptions.
+In late 1985, the Oakland Police Department (OPD) became aware of a serial rapist targeting young black women in city's suburbs and outlying areas.
+Over time, the unknown rapist became the main suspect in the murders of at least seven women and girls in Oakland and its suburbs, as the exact same modus operandi and pattern were used.
+When the OPD obtained a vehicle description, they started examining men in the area who matched the physical description and owned similar vehicles.